How the NYU School of Medicine is going tuition-free

 Dr. Ezekiel Emanuel: I think people are stressed by it.

-Third-year NYU med student Elaine De Leon has felt that stress from day one.
+As a third-year NYU med student, Elaine De Leon felt that stress from day one.

 Lesley Stahl: Could your family afford medical school?

 Elaine De Leon: Definitely not.
 (LAUGH) Definitely not.

 Her family is originally from the Dominican Republic.
 Her dad is a retired chef.
 Her mother died years ago.
 She agonized over her dream of being a doctor because of the cost.